killermann/Problematic-Activism/content/blog/eggshells-and-the-letter/index.md

 For example, many denounced the letter by way of identifying the writers as privileged and white and men.

 {{< figure src="Screen Shot 2020-07-16 at 2.15.38 PM.png" alt="Screenshot of tweet reading: 'The Letter' was shaped/spearheaded from conversations by four privileged white men.
 Apparently they felt entitled to really weigh in on racism, diversity and inclusion.
-That says it all." caption="'Four privileged white men' is a weird way to say 'Chatterton-Williams'">}}
+That says it all." caption="'Four privileged white men' is a weird way to say 'Chatterton Williams'">}}

-With [Chatterton-Williams](https://twitter.com/thomaschattwill) (who is Black) spearheading the thing, and lots (most?) of signers who aren't men and aren't white, this take is basically White-Washing/erasure, but _in the name_ of social justice.
+With [Chatterton Williams](https://twitter.com/thomaschattwill) (who is Black) spearheading the thing, and lots (most?) of signers who aren't men and aren't white, this take is basically White-Washing/erasure, but _in the name_ of social justice.
 Not a good look.
 It's moments like this that inspired my essay ["Sockpuppets and the Vox Populi of Identity."](https://www.samk.blog/sockpuppets-vox-populi/)

 Thankfully, willfully ignoring all the minoritized voices supporting the letter to attack it's whiteness and maleness it wasn't the _only_ response.